-integrated Planning Project 1

-Staff Contact: Ms S. Thompson C8 S2 Consouisite: PLAN1161
+Integrated Planning Project 1 Staff Contact: Ms S. Thompson C8 S2

+Corequisites: PLAN1161

-Each year a project is designed which requires knowledge and skills from the several sub-disciplines of planning.
+Each year a project is designed which requires knowledge and skills from the several subdisciplines of planning.
+The general focus is on a selected metropolitan and local urban planning issue.
 The aim of the project is to further develop skills in the complementarity of knowledge and perspectives typically required to deal with complex problems in the real world.
-Depending on the topic under investigation, students may be required to attend an off-campus survey camp of up to one week's duration.
-The project will involve research, analysis, planning and design, and implementation.
+Depending on the topic under investigation, students may be required to attend an offcampus survey camp of up to one week's duration.
+The project will involve research, analysis, presentations and community liaison.

-Integrated Planning Project 2

-Staff Contact: Dr R. Freestone C10 S1
+Integrated Planning Project 2 Staff Contact: Dr R. Freestone C10 S1

-Corequisite: PLAN1171
+Corequisites: PLAN1171

-Each year a project is designed which requires knowledge and skills from the several sub-disciplines of planning.
+Each year a project is designed which requires knowledge and skills from the several subdisciplines of planning.
 The aim of the project is to further develop skills in the complementarity of knowledge and perspectives typically required to deal with complex problems in the real world.
-Depending on the topic under investigation, students may be required to attend an off-campus survey camp of up to one week's duration.
+Depending on the topic under investigation, students may be required to attend an offcampus survey camp of up to one week's duration.
 The project will involve research, analysis, environmental planning and implementation.